Cozze Arraganate are a very tasty and easy to prepare recipe, typical of Apulian cuisine.

 Remove the mussels from their shells, reserving 1 half shell for each mussel; set the shells on a baking sheet and fill each with a mussel.

-Bake the mussels in the oven for about 10 minutes, or until the tops are brown and crisp.
+Bake in the preheated oven at 390 F for about 20 minutes, or until golden brown.

 Serve hot or at room temperature.
 (Do not reheat or the mussels will toughen.)